Chewing Gum During Pregnancy – Is It Safe?

 4. Gums containing nicotine as a constituent

 Though these are never recommended as recreational chewing gums, they are used by mothers to counter their need for smoking.
-Although it might help increase the weight of the baby, the presence of nicotine should always be kept to a minimal.
+Although it might help increase the weight of the baby, the presence of nicotine should always be kept to a minimum.

 Chewing Gums Which Are Unsafe During Pregnancy